§17. Field Schema (v1, .tc-compatible)

 blank one, so it is simply not declared (which is what should have hidden the leaked value in

 tc4's shared viewer).
-The leaked 720 is not reinterpreted as images_count: on import of
+The leaked 720 is not reinterpreted as an image count: on import of

-a reference-images .tc the old duration is dropped and images_count is left empty,
+a reference-images .tc the old duration is dropped and current_count is left empty,

-to be filled later by scanning (§17.6) rather than by guessing it was ever an image count.
+to be filled later by scanning ([[field-schema#deferred-items]]) rather than by guessing it was ever an image count.

 §17.3.1 Canonical unit and the millisecond-leak history